nitindermohan/oak-new-docs/content/docs/concepts/oakestra-extensions/hooks.md

 - **Update**: Encompasses all state changes for an entity after its initial creation, providing flexibility for services to retrieve additional state details if required.
 - **Deletion**: Triggered when an entity is removed from the system.

-By standardizing around these events, Oakestra achieves a streamlined approach to event handling, where subscribers can choose to respond selectively without excessive complexity.

-## How Hooks Work
-Hooks in Oakestra allow services to subscribe to life-cycle events, enabling them to respond dynamically when these events occur.
-When an event is triggered, all registered subscribers are notified, allowing them to take necessary actions based on the entity’s current life-cycle stage.
+When an event is triggered, all registered subscribers are notified, allowing them to take necessary actions based on the entity’s current lifecycle stage.

+## Trigger Modes

 Hooks can be triggered in two modes:
 - **Synchronous Mode**: The triggering component waits for a response from the subscriber(s) before proceeding.
 This is useful when subsequent steps depend on the outcome of the subscriber’s response, such as when the "Root Network" component needs to assign a network address before deployment.